 What we like: Tough, protective, and supportive yet comfortable; excellent lacing system.

-What we don't: Pretty heavy and overkill for most day hiking.
+What we don't: A bit heavy and overkill for most day hiking; durability issues for some users.

 Despite trimming off about an ounce per boot from the previous version (comparing men’s size 9 models that we tested), the Quest 4 still sits solidly in our midweight category.
-It’s ideal for demanding hikes and backpacking trips that feature steep climbs and descents and off-trail adventuring while carrying a full pack.
-But the boot is a bit overbuilt for people that don’t need the extra protection or want to move fast and light on well-maintained trails.
-Those folks will be better off with a lighter and nimbler boot option like Salomon's own X Ultra 4 Mid GTX above...
-Read in-depth review
+The boot is a bit overbuilt for people that don’t need the extra protection or want to move fast and light on well-maintained trails.
+Those folks will be better off with a lighter and nimbler boot option like Salomon's own X Ultra 4 Mid GTX above.
+But for those who are psyched on demanding hikes, backpacking trips that feature steep climbs, and off-trail adventuring while carrying a full pack, the Quest is a solid contender.
+Of note: A striking number of users have had durability issues, particularly with the sole, but so far, that hasn't been our experience through multiple rounds of testing...
+Read in-depth Quest 4 review

 See the Men's Salomon Quest 4 GTX See the Women's Salomon Quest 4 GTX